PedroPrisxzma/DataScience-Project/README.md

-By: Marcelo Henry Lemos and Pedro Nascimento Costa
+By: Marcelo Luiz Harry Diniz Lemos and Pedro Nascimento Costa

 # Gun Violence in the US - A Data Science Project